-Loretta Kopelman, PhD, is the Adjunct Professor of Family Medicine at Georgetown University Medical Center and Professor Emeritus at the Brody School of Medicine at East Carolina University.
-She was founding president of the American Society for Bioethics and Humanities (ASBH) and president of the Society for Health and Human Values (SHHV).
-Prof. Kopelman’s areas of expertise include research policy, ethics of human subjects research, research on children, and resource allocation.
+Loretta Kopelman, PhD, is Adjunct Professor of Family Medicine at Georgetown University Medical Center and Professor Emeritus at the Brody School of Medicine at East Carolina University.
+Professor Kopelman’s areas of expertise include research policy, ethics of human subjects research, research on children, and resource allocation.

 - Margaret P. Battin, PhD

 - Samuel Gorovitz, PhD

 - LeRoy Walters, BD, MPhil, PhD